nicycc/shoes/CONFIG.md

 - **Linux**: Requires root or `CAP_NET_ADMIN`.
 Creates device with specified name/address.
 - **Android**: Use `device_fd` from `VpnService.Builder.establish()`.
 Routes configured via VpnService.
 - **iOS**: Use `device_fd` from `NEPacketTunnelProvider.packetFlow`.
+- **Fake-IP**: When enabled, TUN answers UDP/53 A queries with fake IPv4 addresses and routes TCP/UDP connections to those addresses by the original queried domain.
+  This is useful for domain rules such as `youtube.com` in transparent TUN mode.

 **Example (Linux):**
 ```yaml